Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 Consultation

-Your initial consultation with Mr Ridha is a key part of the process, during which he’ll take the time to understand your goals and answer any questions you may have.
-After assessing your breasts he’ll discuss the treatment options available, including their risks, benefits, recovery times and expected outcomes.
+Your initial consultation with Mr Ridha is a key part of the process.
+He will take the time to understand your goals and answer any questions you may have.
+After assessing your breasts he’ll discuss the treatment options available, including the risks, benefits, recovery time and expected outcome.

 The choice to have breast reduction surgery is a personal decision.
-It can be useful to see previous before and after results to understand what you can expect and help you to make up your mind.
+It can be useful to see previous before and after breast reduction results pictures to understand what you can expect and help you to make up your mind.

 Prices from

-The cost of a breast reduction varies depending on your specific needs and the procedures involved.
+The cost of a breast reduction in London and Hertfordshire varies depending on your specific needs and the reduction procedures involved.
 The exact breast reduction cost will be discussed during your initial consultation with Mr Ridha.
 You can find more information on our pricing and payment plans pages.

 FAQs